ogra/effetune/readme.md

 6. Use the ON/OFF button to bypass individual effects
 7. Remove plugins using the trash can icon

+### Plugin Selection and Keyboard Shortcuts

+1. Plugin Selection Methods:
+   - Click on plugin headers to select individual plugins
+   - Hold Ctrl while clicking to select multiple plugins
+   - Click on empty space in the Pipeline area to deselect all plugins

+2. Keyboard Shortcuts:
+   - Ctrl + A: Select all plugins in the Pipeline
+   - Ctrl + C: Copy selected plugins
+   - Ctrl + V: Paste plugins from clipboard
+   - ESC: Deselect all plugins

+3. Plugin Documentation:
+   - Click the ? button on any plugin to open its detailed documentation in a new tab

 ### Sharing Effect Chains

 You can share your effect chain configuration with other users: